pcaversaccio/xdeployer/README.md

   - `celo`
   - `auroraMain`
   - `harmonyMain`
-  - `autobahn`
   - `fuse`
   - `cronos`
   - `evmosMain`
   - `bobaMain`
   - `cantoMain`
+  - `zoraMain`

 > Note that you must ensure that your deployment account has sufficient funds on **all** target networks.
 In addition, please be aware that `gnosis` refers to the previously known _xDai_ chain.
-Eventually, whilst this plugin supports Optimism Kovan and Optimism Goerli via `optimismTestnet`, and Arbitrum Rinkeby and Arbitrum Goerli via `arbitrumTestnet`, it will output the resulting block explorer links in the terminal of Optimism Goerli and Arbitrum Goerli, as Optimism Kovan and Arbitrum Kovan are deprecated.

 ### Local Deployment